hasindusithmin/hasindusithmin/README.md

-<h1 align="center">Hi 👋, I'm Hasindu Sithmin</h1>
+<h1 align="center">Hasindu Sithmin</h1>
-<p align="center"> I’ve always been a great problem solver, an independent introvert, and a technophile obsessed with the latest technologies.
-Today, I’m studying in ɪɴꜱᴛᴜᴛɪᴛᴇ ᴏꜰ ᴛᴇᴄʜɴᴏʟᴏɢʏ,ᴜɴɪᴠᴇʀꜱɪᴛʏ ᴏꜰ ᴍᴏʀᴀᴛᴜᴡᴀ under the ɪɴꜰᴏʀᴍᴀᴛɪᴏɴ ᴛᴇᴄʜɴᴏʟᴏɢʏ. </p>
-<p align="center"> I started learning to code when I was a teenager, though it was always more of a hobby than a career focus.
-After passing the Advanced Level examination and continuing to pursue that hobby, I realized software engineering was the right field for me. </p>
+<p align="center"> Hi,👋, I'm Hasindu Sithmin, a driven and self-motivated Information Technology student at the University of Moratuwa's Institute of Technology.
+From a young age, I've been fascinated by technology and have always been drawn to problem-solving.
+I started learning to code as a teenager, and after achieving success in my Advanced Level exams, I knew that software engineering was the right career path for me. </p>
-<p align="center"> Since then, I’ve worked on countless freelance projects, been involved with a handful of notable startups, and am getting into improving my ᴊᴀᴠᴀꜱᴄʀɪᴘᴛ ᴀɴᴅ ɴᴏᴅᴇ.ᴊꜱ knowledge on my own time. </p>
-<p align="center"> I’m familiar with a variety of programming languages, including ᴊᴀᴠᴀꜱᴄʀɪᴘᴛ, ʜᴛᴍʟ, ᴄꜱꜱ, ᴘʏᴛʜᴏɴ, ᴀɴᴅ ɴᴏᴅᴇ.ᴊꜱ, and I'm also familiar with a variety of frameworks, including ꜰᴀꜱᴛᴀᴘɪ, ᴇxᴘʀᴇꜱꜱ.ᴊꜱ,ꜱᴘʀɪɴɢ ʙᴏᴏᴛ,ʀᴇᴀᴄᴛ.ᴊꜱ, ᴀɴᴅ ɴᴇxᴛ.ᴊꜱ but I’m always adding new skills to my repertoire.
-Further, I'm a passionate and self-motivated individual looking for more effective and efficient solutions. </p>
+<p align="center"> Since then, I've gained experience through a variety of projects and involvement with notable startups, continuously improving my skills in React.js, Node.js, and Python.
+In addition to these programming languages, I'm familiar with frameworks such as FastAPI, Express.js, Spring Boot, React.js, and Next.js. </p>
+<p align="center"> I'm always looking for new challenges and opportunities to grow, and I'm excited to connect and collaborate with like-minded individuals.
+You can check out my work on GitHub at https://github.com/hasindusithmin.
+Thank you for visiting my profile! </p>

 <p align="center">
 <img src="https://i.ibb.co/wyJwBqJ/loading.gif"  />
 </p>